 Host multiple web servers on a single system.
 You can control the resource consumption for each web site and you can protect each site from the potential excesses of other sites.

 Prevent a faulty common gateway interface (CGI) script from exhausting CPU resources.

 Stop an incorrectly behaving application from leaking all available virtual memory.

 Ensure that one customer's applications are not affected by another customer's applications that run at the same site.

-Provide differentiated levels or classes of service on the same machine.
+Provide differentiated levels or classes of service on the same system.

 Obtain accounting information for billing purposes.

 Use resource management features in any system that has a large, diverse user base, such as an educational institution.
 If you have a mix of workloads, the software can be configured to give priority to specific projects.